-I am currently majoring in Computer Science at Park University.
-I’ll be graduating in August of 2017 and am currently working as a Support Programmer at Builder Designs.
-Once I gain some industry experience, I hope to be designing Expert Systems, Simulations, Commercial Video Games, or other Artificial Intelligence applications.
+I received by Bachelor of Science studying Computer Science at Park University.
+I am currently working as a Support Programmer at Builder Designs.
+One day, I hope to be designing Expert Systems, Simulations, Commercial Video Games, or Artificial Intelligence applications.

 I was pretty disappointed to find out that there was no open-source version of this functionality.
 So, I set aside a weekend to make it happen.
 The interface is completely styled through CSS, so a designer could customize this.

 To implement this on sites with other fixed position elements, the modal content must have a higher z-index than other elements on the page.